-- Ask the teachers any questions about schoolwork if I do not understand. - Respect myself, my classmates, my teacher(s) and school staff. - Attend school every day. - Talk to my parents or teacher(s) if something is bothering me. - Complete my assignments on time. - Comply with school rules. - Work hard to do the best I can in school, at home, and in the community.
+- Ask the teacher any questions about schoolwork or the homework if I do not understand. - Respect myself, my classmates, my teacher(s) and school staff. - Attend school every day. - Talk to my parents or teacher(s) if something is bothering me. - Complete my assignments and homework on time. - Comply with school rules. - Work hard to do the best I can in school, at home, and in the community.